-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over management's review of the estimated accrued partnership liability and the related reduction to membership subscription revenue.
+How We Addressed the We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over management's review of the estimated accrued partnership liability and the related reduction to membership subscription revenue.
 This included testing controls over management's review of the significant assumption described above.